Saint Andrews, New Brunswick: History

-The site of the town was named Qunnnoskwamk'ook, meaning long gravel bar in the Malecite-Passamaquoddy language.
+The site of the town was named Qunnnoskwamk'ook, meaning "long gravel bar" in the Maliseet-Passamaquoddy language.
 The present name was given by a French missionary who landed at the site on Saint Andrew's Day.
 At the eastern end the town is a midden, a pile of shells and other refuse that accumulated over 2,000 years due to year-round activity of the Passamaquoddy.
 Today it is a provincial heritage site.

-The site was settled in 1783 by Penobscot Loyalists.
+The site was settled in 1783 by United Empire Loyalists.

 The town's street grid was designed by Charles Morris and was laid out at that time and persists today.
 Except for the shoreline Water Street, the names of streets have royal or colonial associations: (Parr Street, Carleton Street and Montague Street are all named after governors.
 These streets cross thirteen named after the children of King George III.).
 Also typical of British colonial settlement of the time are the town's defensive sites, public spaces, and delineation.

 The St. Andrews Blockhouse was built during the War of 1812 and is now a national historic site.

 Between 1820 and 1860, the port of Saint Andrews welcomed Irish immigrants.
 They were first quarantined at Hospital Island, in Passamaquoddy Bay.
 At the 1851 census, more than 50% of the town's population had been born in Ireland.

 The Pendlebury Lighthouse, also known as the St. Andrews North Point Lighthouse, was built in 1833 at the tip of the peninsula.
 Deactivated in 1938, it has since been restored and registered as a Canadian historic place.

 In 1840, the Charlotte County Court House was built, and was used continually until 2016.

 In the late 1800s and early 1900s, St. Andrews became a seaside resort for people from Montreal and Boston who were seeking to escape the summer heat.
 The town's first seaside hotel, the Argyll, opened in 1881.
 It was followed in 1889 by The Algonquin, a resort on a hill overlooking the town, which became Canada's first seaside resort.
 The Argyll burned down in 1892 and was never rebuilt while the Algonquin burned in 1914 and was rebuilt one year later.
 The lifestyle of wealthy summer visitors is commemorated at the Ross Memorial Museum.

 A federal marine research facility, the St. Andrews Biological Station, was established in 1908 and the Huntsman Marine Science Centre in 1969.

-The town was designated a national historic site in 1998.
+The town's historic district was designated a National Historic Site of Canada in 1995.